helm/helm/docs/plugins.md

 plugin is called with `helm myplugin --foo` and `ignoreFlags: true`, then `--foo` is silently discarded.

-Finally, and most importantly, `command` is the command that this plugin will execute when it is called.
+Finally, and most importantly, `platformCommand` or `command` is the command that this plugin will execute when it is called.
+The `platformCommand` section defines the OS/Architecture specific variations of a command.
+The following rules will apply in deciding which command to use:

+- If `platformCommand` is present, it will be searched first.
+- If both `os` and `arch` match the current platform, search will stop and the command will be used.
+- If `os` matches and there is no more specific `arch` match, the command will be used.
+- If no `platformCommand` match is found, the default `command` will be used.
+- If no matches are found in `platformCommand` and no `command` is present, Helm will exit with an error.

 Environment variables are interpolated before the plugin is executed.
 The pattern above illustrates the preferred way to indicate where the plugin program lives.

 There are some strategies for working with plugin commands:

-- If a plugin includes an executable, the executable for a `command:` should be packaged in the plugin directory.
+- If a plugin includes an executable, the executable for a `platformCommand:` or a `command:` should be packaged in the plugin directory.
-- The `command:` line will have any environment variables expanded before execution. `$HELM_PLUGIN_DIR` will point to the plugin directory.
+- The `platformCommand:` or `command:` line will have any environment variables expanded before execution. `$HELM_PLUGIN_DIR` will point to the plugin directory.
 - The command itself is not executed in a shell.
 So you can't oneline a shell script.
 - Helm injects lots of configuration into environment variables.
 Take a look at the environment to see what information is available.